LiliBruk2/100-days-of-code/r1-log.md

 ### Day 54 - 55: May 16 - 17, 2018

 **Today's Progress**: Reviewing state, component architecture (where state lives, how state flows, stateless components, etc.), how to attach events to components, and how to control form elements with React.

+### Day 56 - 60: May 18 - 22, 2018

+**Today's Progress**: Have not been posting a lot lately but I have been coding a lot.
+Made a couple of small React apps such as a todo list, a recipe app, a memory game, and a guessing game to get practice with all the concepts I've learned thus far.
+Next, going to be making a small full stack React/Express/MongoDB app to tie things together even more.
+Then hope to get cracking on some bigger projects.